ANRGUSC/swarmdag/coreemulator/README.md

 ## Scripts for setting up core emulator and controlling the nodes.

 ## Instructions

- ### Install requirements from requirements.txt in this directory:
+### CORE
+Version 7.3.0

+Follow "Automated Install" directions to install into a virtual env.
+Use `inv` to install EMANE to the virtual environment.

-    pip3.6 install -r requirements.txt
+    core-python -m pip install requirements.txt

- ### Installing:
+### Poetry (TODO)
- Core requires python3.6+ and Linux distributions may vary the default version of python when simply using `python3`.
-To avoid any issues, follow the instructions to build and install core from source.
-During the `.configure` stage, run

-    PYTHON=python3.6 ./configure

 ### Launching:
- Run core daemon first by running `/etc/init.d/core-daemon start` Start core-gui by running `core-gui`
+ Run python script by using

+    sudo core-python partition.py

+Ctrl+c to stop, and then cleanup:

+    sudo core-cleanup

 ### Creating an instance:
 Two options: Create a grid or create a line of nodes. createNodeGrid.py creates a grid of 8 nodes, but can be changed by running `python3.6 createNodeGrid.py -n 4` for 4 nodes. createNodeLine.py creates a line of 8 nodes, but can be changed by running `python3.6 createNodeLine.py -n 4` for 4 nodes.

  ### Running Scripts on nodes:
  Double click on a node on the gui.
 This will open up a terminal.
 Go to your root directory by typing in `cd /`.
 Locate your executable and run it.

  ### Automatically moving nodes in the grid formation:
  To automatically move the nodes in the grid formation, run `python3 ModeNodes.py args`. its arguments when running are as follows.